neuhausi/periscope/cran-comments.md

 ## Comments from Maintainer

-* Right Sidebar Bug fix for ShinyDashboardPlus 2.0 compatibility
+* LazyData removed from Description to fix Note on CRAN check page

+* Bugfix for situation where the user wants to generate an app but does not have shinydashboardPlus installed and does not need a right sidebar (which requires sdp)

-* There is a NOTE due to the short time between submissions, this is an important bugfix enabling right-sidebar applications to be generated for ShinyDashboardPlus 2.0 and I kindly ask for your exception to allow this release.
+* There may be a NOTE due to the short time between submissions, this is an important bugfix release and I kindly ask for your exception to allow this release.

 ---